What is an Apprenticeship?

 Regular quarterly meeting: A public meeting held quarterly by the WSATC as described in WAC 296-05-200.

 Related/supplemental instruction: Instruction approved by the program sponsor and taught by an instructor approved by the program sponsor.
 Instructors must be competent in their trade or occupation.
-A sponsor must review related/supplemental instruction annually to insure that it is relevant and current.
+A sponsor must review related/supplemental instruction annually to ensure that it is relevant and current.

 Relevant instruction: Related/supplemental instructional content that is directly required in and applicable to the performance of the apprentice's work.
 Relevant does not mean academic course content taught by a solely academically qualified instructor except for courses approved by the committee or specified by state law.